cheery/lever/doc/index.rst

    result is used to determine the function to call.
 If the value is missing in the table, the default -method is called.
 If there's no default method, then an error is raised.

+.. class:: greenlet(arguments...)

+   Conceptually greenlets represent a body of work you can stop for a moment while you do a different task.
+Note that you are always in a greenlet.
+You can always put the current task to sleep, or switch to the eventloop to run a different task.

+   Greenlet represents a call frame that can be suspended.
+The arguments describe a function to call and it can be left blank.
+In that case the switching has to pass a function that is called inside the greenlet.

+   The greenlet.parent describes where the call returns once it finishes.

+   greenlet.switch(arguments...) suspends the current greenlet and switches to the targeted greenlet.
+If the greenlet hasn't started yet, the given arguments are concatenated to the initial arguments.
+If the greenlet is suspended, the arguments are compacted into a value and returned in the target greenlet.

+.. function:: getcurrent()

+   Returns the currently running greenlet.

+.. function:: schedule(arguments...)

+   Schedule is similar to the greenlet -command, except that it queues the greenlet and sets it to return into the eventloop when it finishes.
+It returns the newly created greenlet.

+.. function:: sleep(duration, [function])

+   The sleep performs two functions.
+It can be used to suspend the current greenlet, queue it after duration of seconds pass.

+   If you pass it a function or greenlet, it will convert it into a greenlet and adds it to the event queue after the duration passes.

 .. class:: int()